Botspot/youtubuddy/README.md

 ```
 ## Updating:
 YouTubuddy will automatically keep itself updated with this main repo.
 To disable this feature, create a file at `~/youtubuddy/no-update`.

+## How it works:
+It turns out `youtube-dl` has [this little-known feature](https://github.com/Botspot/pi-apps/issues/116#issuecomment-743803001) that allows you to search YouTube.
+As it searches, `youtube-dl` [creates a JSON file](https://github.com/Botspot/youtubuddy/blob/51ba7a6e360888fb49a32db2d93480e6ee31cb63/gui#L201) at `~/youtubuddy/data/lastjson`.
+Every new line in the file is another search result.
+Most of the rest of the script is dedicated to reading that json file and displaying the search results in a YAD dialog window.